jarodtaylor/ror-vite-tailwind/README.md

-# Ruby on Rails, Vite, Turbo Rails, Stimulus, and TailwindCSS
+t# Ruby on Rails, Vite, Turbo Rails, Stimulus, and TailwindCSS

 This is currently using Rails 7.2.